 To entice new and unlikely readers of all ages, and challenge them to view children’s books as worthy of attention.

-SARAH FORSTER has worked in the New Zealand book industry for 15 years, in roles promoting Aotearoa’s best authors and books.
+SARAH FORSTER worked in the New Zealand book industry for 15 years, in roles promoting Aotearoa’s best authors and books.
 She has a Diploma in Publishing from Whitireia Polytechnic, and a BA (Hons) in History and Philosophy from the University of Otago.
 She was born in Winton, grew up in Westport, and lives in Wellington.
-She was a judge of the New Zealand Book Awards for Children and Young Adults in 2017.
-Her day job is as a Senior Communications Advisor—Content for Te Herenga Waka—Victoria University of Wellington.
+She was a judge of the New Zealand Book Awards for Children and Young Adults in 2017, and won the Storylines Betty Gilderdale Award for her dedication to New Zealand children’s literature.
+She currently works fulltime for Te Herenga Waka—Victoria University of Wellington.

 IN THE MEDIA